 A further shocking case of siblicide took place in Bristol, England in 2015.
 Becky Watts was a 16 year old teenager when she went missing on the 19 February.
 A popular girl from a loving family who was not believed to have run away, concerns for her safety were present from the outset.

-Three weeks later, Becky’s step-brother, Nathan Mathews and his girlfriend, Shauna Hoare were arrested on suspicion of murder after bags containing body parts identified as Becky Watts were found in a garden shed near the house they were living in.
+Three weeks later, Becky’s step-brother, Nathan Matthews and his girlfriend, Shauna Hoare were arrested on suspicion of murder after bags containing body parts identified as Becky Watts were found in a garden shed near the house they were living in.
 Nathan confessed to the murder of his step-sister claiming he had not intended to kill her, only to scare her while Shauna claimed she knew nothing of the crime.
 On the night Becky went missing Nathan and Shauna had gone to Becky’s home.

 Becky Watts was suffocated, bruised and battered as she fought for her life.
 Up to 40 other injuries, including stab wounds were found to have been inflicted on her after her death.
 Her body was taken in Nathan’s car back to his house.
 He then bought a power saw and cleaning equipment and dismembered her body into eight parts in the bathroom, before wrapping the parts up and cleaning the bathroom to cover his tracks.
 Nathan and Shauna hid from police trying to avoid questioning and any examination of their home.
 In the middle of the night Becky’s body was moved into a garden shed at a house nearby.

-Rather than a spontaneous act of rage, in this case, evidence of a sexual motive towards Becky Watt’s was uncovered along with pre-meditation with Nathan Mattews arriving at her house with stun guns ready to kidnap her.
+Rather than a spontaneous act of rage, in this case, evidence of a sexual motive towards Becky Watt’s was uncovered along with pre-meditation with Nathan Matthews arriving at her house with stun guns ready to kidnap her.
 Dark fantasies between the pair had rolled over into reality with their target being Nathan’s innocent teen step-sister.
 Nathan Matthews was sentenced to life imprisonment after being convicted of murder.
 His girlfriend, Shauna Hoare, was convicted of manslaughter and sentenced to 17 years in prison.

 - Bourget, D., and Gagne, P. (2006) Fratricide: A Forensic Psychiatric Perspective.
 J Am Acad Psychiatry Law 34:529-33.